fowlerk/ESP8266-Color-Weather-Station-v8/README.md

 This version utilizes a small library that allows bringing up the configuration portal on-demand by double-pressing the reset button on the WeMos.
 This double-press must occur within 10 seconds (which is configurable and changeable in the code).
 The library is by datacute (https://github.com/datacute/DoubleResetDetector).

-*** The configuration portal is by default password-protected using the password of "portal#pass".
+*** The configuration portal is by default password-protected using the password of "portal-pass".
 Change this to your own liking.

 ## Thingspeak / DHT22 Display